cubesky/AutoRecyclerAdapter/README.md

 ## Auto Recycler Adapter
 Auto Recycler Adapter using Reflection in Runtime to setting value to View.
 This will cause performance issue.
 But early then version 1.0 (Not include), you can only use this, I keep it as compatibility.
+From version 2.0, AutoRecyclerAdapter mark as Deprecated, you should not use this.

 ### How to use
 First, you need a layout.
 Create a layout file for your data which want to display.
 Eg. `R.layout.datacard`